tarantool/doc/doc/dev_guide/internals/box_protocol.rst

 **IPROTO_SYNC** = 0x01.
 An unsigned integer that should be incremented so that it is unique in every request.
-This integer is also returned from :ref:`box.session.sync()
+This integer is also returned from :doc:`/reference/reference_lua/box_session/sync`.
-<box_session-sync>`.
-The IPROTO_SYNC value of a response should be the same as
-the IPROTO_SYNC value of a request.
+The IPROTO_SYNC value of a response should be the same as the IPROTO_SYNC value of a request.

 **IPROTO_SCHEMA_VERSION** = 0x05.